 They are also known for their use of technology and social media, and they are the first generation to have grown up with the internet.
 They are also known for their focus on work-life balance and their desire to make a positive impact on the world.
 They tend to be more educated and diverse than previous generations.
 They are also known for their tendency to delay traditional markers of adulthood, such as marriage and homeownership.

-Generation Z (born 1997-2012): They are the first generation to have grown up with smartphones and social media, and they have been shaped by events such as the War on Terror, the Great Recession, and the COVID-19 pandemic.
+Generation Z (born 1997-2012): They are the first generation to have grown up with smartphones and social media before their teenage years, and they have been shaped by events such as the War on Terror, the Great Recession, and the COVID-19 pandemic.
 Generation Z has been the most diverse and multicultural generation in history (until now).
 They are known for their digital literacy, they are highly tech-savvy, and have a different understanding of the world compared to previous generations.

 They are also known for their independence, and ability to multitask, they have a strong sense of self-awareness, and they are the first generation to be raised by the Internet.
 They are also known for their entrepreneurial spirit, for being more realistic, and pragmatic, and for being more skeptical about institutions.
 They tend to be more politically and socially aware, and they are more likely to be engaged in activism and community service.
 They are also more environmentally conscious, and they tend to be more frugal and financially aware.